vorce/cedrik/README.md

 #### Indexing

-Indexing on the other hand is the term used in Cedrik for actually constructing an inverted index suitable for free text queries.
+Indexing on the other hand is the term used in Cedrik (and all other search engines) for actually constructing an inverted index suitable for free text queries.

 ##### Note that the following section is going to change very soon